 The Burger King Kingdom was then created to compete with the McDonald’s McDonaldland juggernaut, which had kids hooked.
 The Kingdom featured the Magical Burger King, the Duke of Doubt, Sir Shake-A-Lot, the Burger Thing, and the Wizard of Fries.
 By 1989, most of the characters were phased out, except for the Burger King, who would return as “The King” in a series of slightly creepy and entertaining commercials in 2003.

 written by Burger Beast in 2009 for the Broward/Palm Beach New Times

-September 28th, 2009 – Does anyone even know who the McDonaldland and The Burger King Kingdom characters are anymore?
+September 28th, 2009 – Does anyone know who the McDonaldland and the Burger King Kingdom characters are anymore?

 I was in Downtown Disney not too long ago, and I saw a 10-year-old boy ask his parents who that giant purple creature was outside McDonald’s.
 What?
 That’s Grimace, little dude.
 Grimace!